 - Unless we're constantly merging changes from the main line (I'll refer to this as main) into our branch and run the tests, there is always uncertainty around whether our changes work or not – at least until the branch is merged into the main line.
 Inevitably, the changes don't work as expected and main is now polluted with broken code, defeating the whole point of feature branches and CI!

 Bamboo has addressed and resolved both these issues with a feature we call plan branches, which will be explained in detail here.
 Read on!

 Plan branches for feature branches

-As you can see in the screenshot below, our plan called "A CI Tests" is building not only master, but also the integration branch, and a handful of branches dedicated to single JIRA issues (BDEV-10045-bump-tomcat-plugin-5-1, for example).
+As you can see in the screenshot below, our plan called "A CI Tests" is building not only main, but also the integration branch, and a handful of branches dedicated to single Jira issues (BDEV-10045-bump-tomcat-plugin-5-1, for example).
 Bamboo makes it easy to spot which plans have branches by displaying the branch symbol.

 To set this up for an existing plan...

 - Log in as a user with admin privileges for that plan.

 - Go to the configuration screen by clicking the pencil icon on Bamboo's dashboard or using the actions menu on the built results screen.